 The tablet comes in a really light cardboard box.
 This is very disappointing as a Kellog’s cereal box looks more solid.

-Nevertheless, the machine arrives in perfect summer because it is delivered in a very solid cardboard.
+Nevertheless, the machine arrives in perfect summer because it is delivered in very solid cardboard.
 So there’s no need to worry about that.

 Inside the package: three times nothing.
 A USB cable, a charger, a small booklet and the tablet in a small plastic bag.
 When the tablet is taken out of its case the first impression is surprising: the screen is very narrow and not in the usual 16: 9 format nor in the same format as the previous 7-inch tablet marketed by Amazon.

-On the slice, there are 3 buttons: an on / off button, two buttons to adjust the volume.
+On the slice, there are 3 buttons: an on / off button, and two buttons to adjust the volume.
 On the back of the machine are the large “Amazon” inscription and a small loudspeaker.

 After this little turn, I find that the plastic seems correct.
 The buttons are a bit fragile and the whole lack a bit of rigidity.
 It is clearly a machine to be taken care of because I doubt its resistance in the event of a fall.